angular-slider/ngx-slider/DEVELOPERS.md

 # Building the library

-To build the ng5-slider library (NPM package), use:
+To build the ngx-slider library (NPM package), use:
 ```
 npm run build:lib
 ```

-The ng5-slider NPM package files will be generated in `dist/` folder.
+The ngx-slider NPM package files will be generated in `dist/` folder.

 # Running the demo app